-Troy University’s Leadership Conference Celebrating African-American History Month is held annually on the main campus of Troy University.
-This conference provides valuable information to enhance the quality of leadership and civic participation of community leaders, area residents, and university students.
-Major Sponsors of the conference since its inception have been the City of Troy and the SD James Evangelistic Association.
+The Congressman John Lewis Leadership Conference, formerly known as the Troy University’s Leadership Conference Celebrating African-American History Month is held annually on the main campus of Troy University.
+This conference provides valuable information to enhance the quality of leadership and civic participation of community leaders, area residents and University students.
+Major sponsors of the conference since its inception have been the City of Troy and the SD James Evangelistic Association.

-In addition to valuable break-out sessions for both university students and community participants, the keynote speakers for the 2019 conference were Rev. Dr. Raphael Warnock and Dr. Quintion Ross .
-Past speakers have included Congressman John Lewis, Congresswoman Terri Sewell Rickey Smile, Bishop James Davis, Juanita Jones Abernathy, Jasmine Guy, Hill Harper, U.S. Navy Rear Admiral Fernandez “Frank” Ponds, Rev. Bernice King, Judge Penny Brown Reynolds, Dr. Randal Pinkett, Rev. Dr. Raphael Warnock, Bishop Vashti M. McKenzie, Dr. Calvin Mackie, Ms. Lyn Vaughn, Mr. Tim Reid, Judge Greg Mathis, Ambassador Andrew Young, Dr. Joseph Lowery, Dr. Belle Wheelan, Mr Thomas N. Todd, the Honorable Lois Deberry, Columnist Cynthia Tucker, former Birmingham Mayor Richard Arrington and Reverend Jamal-Harrison Bryant.
+In addition to valuable breakout sessions for both University students and community participants, we have outstanding keynote speakers.
+Past speakers have included Dr. Mary Frances Berry, Mrs. Peggy Wallace Kennedy, the Rev. Dr. Raphael Warnock, Dr. Quinton Ross, Congressman John Lewis, Congresswoman Terri Sewell, Rickey Smiley, Bishop James Davis, Juanita Jones Abernathy, Jasmine Guy, Hill Harper, U.S. Navy Rear Admiral Fernandez “Frank” Ponds, the Rev. Bernice King, Judge Penny Brown Reynolds, Dr. Randal Pinkett, the Rev. Dr. Raphael Warnock, Bishop Vashti M. McKenzie, Dr. Calvin Mackie, Ms. Lyn Vaughn, Mr. Tim Reid, Judge Greg Mathis, Ambassador Andrew Young, Dr. Joseph Lowery, Dr. Belle Wheelan, Mr. Thomas N. Todd, the Honorable Lois DeBerry, columnist Cynthia Tucker, former Birmingham Mayor Richard Arrington and the Rev. Jamal-Harrison Bryant.

-Each year the committee selects a new chairman.
-Mr. John Parker is serving as the 2020 conference chair.
+Each year the committee selects a new chairperson.
+Mrs. Mary Griffin is serving as the 2021 conference chair.